Organic-Code/ymph/README.md

 	--play-pause     play-pause  toggle play/pause
 	                             An instance of ymph should already be running and have the same temp directory

 	--load-ahead <N>             Specify the number of audio files to load ahead.
 Defaults to 3.
-[For in order playlists only].
-	                             Ignored for randomized playlists.
 	--show-cache                 Show the list of files in cache folder --clear-cache                Clears the cache
+	--deps-chk                   Check dependencies
 	--download-dir <folder>  -d  specifies a folder where to download audio file Defaults to $XDG_CACHE_HOME/ymph,
 	                                      or $HOME/.cache/ymph if $XDG_CACHE_HOME is not set